superstreamlabs/memphis.go/README.md

 // creation from a Conn
 consumer1, err = c.CreateConsumer("<station-name>", "<consumer-name>", ...)
 ```
+Note:
+When consuming from a station with more than one partition, the consumer will consume messages in Round Robin fashion from the different partitions.

 ### Passing a context to a message handler